nushosilayer8/writeups/writeups/crossctf-finals2018/web/gocoinplusplus/README.md

 [Here's the full code](gocoin2jwt.go).

 Now I've got a valid token, I can simply perform the request to /flag with the token set inside the cookie.
-Many ways to do than, including using DevTools.
+Many ways to do that, including using DevTools.